XinArkh/VNect/README.md

 1. Optimize the structure of the codes.
 2. Implement a better bounding box strategy.
-3. Add a coordinate filter to smooth the results.
-4. Figure out the reason why **matplotlib 3.0.2** is likely to be stuck.
+3. Figure out the reason why **matplotlib 3.0.2** is likely to be stuck.

 ## Reference Repositories